Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Empirical study

 We applied the above procedure to a human acute lymphoblastic leukemia (ALL) dataset which is available at \url{http://www.ncbi.nlm.nih.gov}.
 The data contains gene expression levels from microarray experiments for patients suffering from ALL of either T-lymphocyte type or B-lymphocyte type leukemia.
-This dataset was originally analyzed by \cite{C04} to provide insight into the genetic mechanism on ALL development.
-The data was also analyzed by \cite{DKV08} and \cite{ChenQin_2010}, among others using different methodologies.
-To illustrate the proposed tests, we focus on the 75 patients of B-lymphocyte type leukemia, who were classified into two groups: 35 patients with BCR/ABL fusion and 40 patients with cytogenetically normal NEG, i.e. $n=35$ and $m=40$.
+This dataset was originally analyzed by \cite{C04} to provide insight into the genetic mechanism on ALL development and it was also analyzed by \cite{DKV08} and \cite{ChenQin_2010} using different methodologies.
+To illustrate the proposed tests, we focus on the 75 patients of B-lymphocyte type leukemia, who were classified into two groups: 35 patients with BCR/ABL fusion and 40 patients with cytogenetically normal NEG, i.e., $n=35$ and $m=40$.
 We employed the approach in \cite{G2005} to conduct preliminary data processing.
-To focus on high dimensional scenarios, we also excluded gene-sets with small numbers of genes that only gene-sets with $p_s\geq 19$ were retained.
+To focus on high dimensional scenarios, we also excluded gene-sets with $p_s\le 19$.
 It remained $G=1853,262$ and $284$ unique GO terms in the BP, CC and MF categories, respectively.
-The largest gene-set contained $p_s=3050$ genes in the BP category, $p_s=3145$ genes in the CC category, and $p_s=3040$ genes in the MF category.
+And the largest gene-set contained $p_s=3050, 3145$ and $3040$ genes in the BP, CC and MF categories, respectively.
+Given the complexity of the data processing and collection procedures, batch effects may exist and result in unreliable results.
+Therefore, we further employ the surrogate variable analysis (SVA) method proposed by \cite{Leek_Storey_2007} to remove the potential batch effects and other unwanted variations in the data.
+In summary, two surrogate variables were found by SVA and removed from the original ALL expression data.
 Identifications of gene-sets associated to the BCR/ABL fusion display biological insights on the development of B-lymphocyte type leukemia and provide lists of functional groups for potential clinical treatments.
-Our aim is therefore to identify gene-sets with significantly different expression levels between the BCR/ABL and NEG groups for each of the three categories.
+We aim to identify gene-sets with significantly different expression levels between the BCR/ABL and NEG groups for each of the three categories.